 How to find the best carpet to meet your needs

-Giles carpet selection comes wide and varied, with something to meet every kind of residential or business requirement.
+The selection of carpets we offer here at Giles comes wide and varied, with something to meet every kind of residential or business requirement.
 Working out what carpet will be best for you can be daunting when considering all the different types and styles of carpet available.
 Common considerations begin with what sort of space you are going to carpet and what sort of foot-traffic the area would expect, so we can ascertain what will suit your space best.

 Next to consider is colour choice, keeping in mind the size of the area to be carpeted and the effects colour will have on the space, for example, dark colours may make a small room look smaller.